framps/raspiBackup/README.md

   * Standard Linux backup tools dd, tar and rsync are available to create a backup.
   * dd and tar are full backups. rsync uses hardlinks for incremental backups.
   * dd backups can be restored with Windows tools.
+  * Any complex combination of backup strategies possible
 * Installation
   * Menu driven installer installs and configures raspiBackup with all major options to get raspiBackup up and running in 5 minutes.
 Much more configuration options can be configured in a configuration file.
 * Usability